 - > Some capitalized terms have special meanings.
-Please see section 14, Definitions. - In this handbook, Members participating in the Providence Choice Plan are referred to as "you" or "your". - ➤ Providence Choice is a Medical Home Plan.
+Please see section 14, Definitions. - In this handbook, Members participating in the Providence Choice Plan are referred to as "you" or "your". - Members must choose a Medical Home as soon as possible.
+If you do not select a Medical Home within 30 days of your coverage beginning, you will be assigned one in your area. - All Members are encouraged to choose a Medical Home Primary Care Provider who will provide preventive and primary care Services and coordinate other care in a convenient and cost-effective manner. - ➤ Providence Choice is a Medical Home Plan.
 With Providence Choice, Members will have lower out-of-pocket expenses when obtaining Covered Services from your Medical Home provider or when your care is coordinated by your Medical Home provider.
 Members may obtain most Covered Services from non-Medical Home providers, but that will result in higher out-of-pocket expenses for most Covered Services.
-Please see section 3 and your Benefit Summary for additional information. - ➤ All Providence Choice Plan Members must choose a Medical Home to provide preventive and primary care Services and coordinate other care in a convenient and cost-effective manner.
-Failure to choose a Medical Home will result in higher out-of-pocket expenses for most Covered Services. - A printable directory of Medical Homes in the Providence Choice Network is available at ProvidenceHealthPlan.com/findaprovider.
+Please see section 3 and your Benefit Summary for additional information. - A printable directory of Medical Homes in the Providence Choice Network is available at ProvidenceHealthPlan.com/findaprovider.

-- Certain Covered Services require an approved Prior Authorization, as specified in section 4.4. - Coverage under the Providence Choice Plan is available 24 hours a day, seven days a week and during periods of domestic and foreign travel. - ➤ All Covered Services are subject to the provisions, limitations and exclusions that are specified in the Providence Choice Plan.
+- > Certain Covered Services require an approved Prior Authorization, as specified in section 4.4. - Coverage under the Providence Choice Plan is available 24 hours a day, seven days a week and during periods of domestic and foreign travel. - All Covered Services are subject to the provisions, limitations and exclusions that are specified in the Providence Choice Plan.
 You should read the provisions, limitations, and exclusions before seeking services, because not all health care services are covered by this Plan.